Traditional advertising is losing its effect

 If the answer is ‘yes’, most likely the same is happening with your customers.

-In this volatile media scenario, Content Marketing has emerged as a an effective marketing strategy to retain customers.
+In this volatile media scenario, Content Marketing has emerged as an effective marketing strategy to retain customers.
 Here’s why:

 It’s getting increasingly difficult to aggregate your target market.